BSEChess/SuffolkChessPGNs/README.md

 How include whole games
 =======================

-Where you want the player to appear, add the following tag:
+Making sure that the URL you use points to the "raw" version of the file (if it's here in Github the address will begin "https://raw."), where you want the player to appear, add the following tag:

     <div class="cbreplay" data-url="Path/to/PGN/File.pgn">
     </div>